-For purposes of Student Transportation funding refers to an individual who is transported under Section 51 of the School Act and the Student Transportation Regulation or required to be transported to and from school under Section 51 of the School Act and the Student Transportation Regulation and is enrolled in a school of the board, as follows:
+For purposes of Student Transportation Funding, this refers to an individual who resides at least 2.4 kilometers from both their designated school and if applicable, their attending school of choice and is transported under section 51 of the School Act and the Student Transportation Regulation or required to be transported to and from school under section 51 of the School Act and the Student Transportation Regulation and is enrolled in a school of the board, as follows:

-- 1. An employee of the school jurisdiction accompanying a student with a disability or a child with a disability/delay in a program unit who is transported to and from school; - 2.
-A funded student who: - a) resides within the boundaries of a school jurisdiction and attends a school operated by that board: or - resides within the boundaries of a school jurisdiction and attends a school operated by another board with which the school jurisdiction has an education services agreement for that student; or - resides within the boundaries of another school jurisdiction with which the board has an existing transportation agreement for that individual or who has been admitted to a school operated by another board and is transported within the boundaries of that board; or - d) resides in unorganized territory and attends a school operated by a board adjacent to the unorganized territory; or - e) resides in unorganized territory and attends a school operated by a board or private school with which the school jurisdiction adjacent to the unorganized territory has an existing transportation agreement; or - f) resides at least 2.4 kilometers (by the most direct route on a travelled road or public right of way) from the school that the individual has been directed to attend pursuant to Section 45(2) of the School Act, or - g) resides at least 2.4 kilometers (by the most direct route on a travelled road or public right of way) from the school at which the individual is attending a language program complying with Section 11 of the School Act; or - h) resides in unorganized territory at least 2.4 kilometers (by the most direct route on a travelled road or public right of way) from the school that individual attends; - 3.
-A student with a disability/delay requiring transportation to and from school and who is unable to walk to school as the result of a disability/delay; or - 4.
-A funded student who has been directed by their resident board to attend an accredited funded private school with which the resident board has an education services agreement that has been approved for funding. - 5.
-Is not a First Nations student with status who lives on a reserve pursuant to the Indian Act.
+1. A funded student who:

+- a) resides within the boundaries of a school jurisdiction and attends a school operated by that board; or - resides within the boundaries of a school jurisdiction and attends a school operated by another school authority with which the school jurisdiction has an education services agreement for that student; or - resides within the boundaries of another school jurisdiction with which the board has an existing transportation agreement for that individual or who has been admitted to a school operated by another board and is transported within the boundaries of that board; or - d) resides in unorganized territory and attends a school operated by a board adjacent to the unorganized territory; or - e) resides in unorganized territory and attends a school operated by a board with which the school jurisdiction adjacent to the unorganized territory has an existing transportation agreement.